 The purpose of a writing conference is:

-- to ensure that writers are active participants who retain complete authority over their work.
+- to ensure that you are an active participant who retains complete authority over your work

 - to help with your long-term development as a writer

 - to focus on recognizing the choices you make as a writer and the impact these choices have on your text and its intended audience

 - not to produce a technically perfect paper, but to help you develop skills and strategies that will help not only with one paper, but with future writing assignments